How to sell on Facebook Marketplace

 - You can't sell animals on Facebook Marketplace (or list any for adoption).

 - Any listings about healthcare-related items are not allowed.
-So, don't list your first aid kit or any extra packets of paracetamol.
+Don't list your first aid kit or any extra packets of paracetamol.

 - Listings that contain before and after photos (such as fitness/weight loss) will also be removed from Facebook Marketplace.